 How to set up a live event on Vimeo

 To create a live event on Vimeo using the free demo, visit the Vimeo Live landing page (vimeo.com/live) and click the “Free Demo” button at the top of the page.
 You’ll be prompted to enter the name, date, time, and privacy of your event.
 Please note that scheduling your live event for a given time still requires you to manually begin streaming at that time.

 Hitting the Next button will take you to the broadcast view, which is the control center for your live stream.
 The broadcast view is where you can change your live stream's settings, add a thumbnail, grab the embed code for your stream, and (when you're ready!) go live.
 When you're done adjusting your settings, click Next in the bottom right corner of the page.
-From this page of your broadcast view, click the Connect button in the video preview window.
-After a few moments, the page will reveal an RTMP URL and a Stream Key.
+From this page of your broadcast view, you can find your RTMP URL and a Stream Key.
 These are what OBS needs to connect with Vimeo in order to start your stream.

 Back in OBS, click on Settings in the lower right of the window.
 On the left panel, select “Stream” and you will see the various options.
 In the top dropdown menu for “Stream Type”, select “Custom Streaming Server” then copy and paste your RTMP URL into the URL box and your Stream Key in the Stream Key field.
 Once these are entered, return to the Broadcast settings page and click Next one last time to activate them.

-With these entered, hit Okay and then Start Streaming in OBS.
+With these entered and activated, hit Start Streaming in OBS.
 In a few moments your stream should appear on Vimeo!
 To end your stream simply click Stop Streaming in OBS or End Event in the Vimeo broadcast view.